-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2008, 2009 AND 2010 (In thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011

-I. ORGANIZATION AND PRINCIPAL ACTIVITIES
+1. ORGANIZATION AND PRINCIPAL ACTIVITIES

-Beijing New Oriental Education & Technology (Group) Co., Ltd., ("New Oriental China") was established on August 2, 2001.
+New Oriental China was established on August 2, 2001.
 New Oriental China and its subsidiaries primarily conduct their businesses in the People's Republic of China (the "PRC").

 On August 18, 2004, the shareholder group of New Oriental China established New Oriental Education & Technology Group Inc. (the "Company") under the laws of the British Virgin Islands with 100,000,000 common shares.
 On January 25, 2006, the Company changed its corporate domicile to the Cayman Islands.
-The Company, its subsidiaries, its variable interest entity, New Oriental China, and the variable interest entity's subsidiaries are collectively referred to as the "Group", hereinafter.
+The Company, its subsidiaries, its VIE, New Oriental China, and the VIE's subsidiaries are collectively referred to as the "Group", hereinafter.